Nathan Drake (artist): Works

 John Ingamells states that "After [1756] Drake then ‘met with little encouragement and was more successful in miniature’ and a miniature signed ND (now in York Art Gallery) of an unknown man is probably by him".

 His topographical subjects, such as The Newport Arch, include groups of figures recalling Canaletto or Samuel Scott.
-Drake's portraits are few, but there is a small signed oil of a Sportsman (London, Apsley House, Wellington Mus.).
+Drake's portraits are only few, but there is a small signed oil of a Sportsman (London, Apsley House, Wellington Mus.).
 Several of his views, as well as his illustrations to James Thomson's The Seasons, were engraved.

 Family

 Drake married Martha Carr at St Michael-le-Belfrey.
 In 1763, they moved into Precentor's Court, which became their family home.
 It was there that their two sons were born: